Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Clockwork Finance Formalism

 \iffull

 \fi

-\mypara{Maker Contract.} The Maker protocol allows users to generate and redeem the collateral-backed ``stablecoin" Dai through Collateralized Debt Positions (CDPs).
+\mypara{Maker contract.} \iffull The Maker protocol allows users to generate and redeem the collateral-backed ``stablecoin" Dai through Collateralized Debt Positions (CDPs).
 Users can take out a loan in Dai by depositing the required amount of an approved cryptocurrency (e.g., \ETH) as collateral, and can pay back the loan in Dai to free up their collateral.
 If a user's collateral value relative to their debt falls below a certain threshold called the ``Liquidation Ratio" ($>1$), then their collateral is auctioned off to other users in order to close the debt position.
 Maker uses a set of external feeds as price oracles to determine the value of the collateral.
 A separate governance mechanism is used to determine parameters like the Liquidation Ratio, stability fees (interest charged for the loan), etc., and also to approve external price oracle feeds and valid collateral types.
 We consider here a simplified version of Maker's single-collateral CDP contract that does not model stability fees, or liquidation penalties.
-The contract $\makercon^{(\mathbf{X}, \mathbf{Y})}$ allows users to take out (or pay back) loans denominated in token $\mathbf{X}$ by depositing (or withdrawing) the appropriate collateral in token $\mathbf{Y}$, and allows for liquidation as soon as the debt-to-collateral ratio drops below the Liquidation Ratio. \iffull The contract is detailed in Figure~\ref{fig:maker_contract}.\else We defer the full specification of this contract to Figure~\ref{fig:maker_contract} in Appendix~\ref{appendix:contract}.\fi
+The contract $\makercon^{(\mathbf{X}, \mathbf{Y})}$ allows users to take out (or pay back) loans denominated in token $\mathbf{X}$ by depositing (or withdrawing) the appropriate collateral in token $\mathbf{Y}$, and allows for liquidation as soon as the debt-to-collateral ratio drops below the Liquidation Ratio.
+The contract is detailed in \fig~\ref{fig:maker_contract}.

 It should be noted that the amount of collateral liquidated and received by the liquidator as well as the debt (in Dai) paid off by the liquidator in exchange for the collateral depends on the outcome of a 2-phase auction.
 If the auction is perfectly \emph{efficient}, the winning bidder pays off an equivalent amount of debt for receiving the offered collateral.
 On the other hand, when the auction is inefficient due to system congestion, collusion, transaction censoring, etc., the winning bidder can receive the entire collateral on offer without paying off an equivalent amount of debt.
 In our simplified Contract $\makercon^{(\mathbf{{X}, \mathbf{Y}})}$, we assume that liquidation is perfectly efficient.